confluentinc/examples/ccloud/README.md

 * Confluent Replicator
 * Confluent Control Center

-## Automated Configurations
+## Per-component Delta Configurations to Connect to Confluent Cloud

-It also includes a [script](ccloud-generate-cp-configs.sh) that reads the Confluent Cloud configuration in ``$HOME/.ccloud/config`` and writes delta configuration files into ``./delta_configs`` for Confluent Platform components and clients connecting to Confluent Cloud, including the following:
+This [script](ccloud-generate-cp-configs.sh) reads the Confluent Cloud configuration in ``$HOME/.ccloud/config`` and writes delta configuration files into ``./delta_configs`` for Confluent Platform components and clients connecting to Confluent Cloud, including the following:

 * Confluent Platform Components:
   * Confluent Schema Registry